Effy2014/Getting-and-Cleaning-Data-Course-Project/README.md

 Xinli Wang

 ## Overview
-The purpose of this project is to collect, work with and clean a data set that can be used for later analysis.
+This is the course project of Getting and Cleaning Data from Coursera
-* This is the course project of Getting and Cleaning Data from Coursera
+* The purpose of this project is to collect, work with and clean a data set that can be used for later analysis
 * Link to data source: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Project Summary